 It is there all day as an animal is there under the table, as the stars are there even in full sun.”

 ~ What We Want, Linda Pastan

-I have been counseling clients and facilitating groups since 2006, in a variety of contexts: private, educational, non-profit, and social service sectors.
+I have been counseling and facilitating groups since 2006 in a variety of contexts: in private, educational, non-profit, and social service sectors.
 I received regular and advanced training certificates from the Interchange Counseling Institute in San Francisco, and completed a year-long training in group facilitation from The Circle Way/Peer Spirit program.
-Since 2014 I have been facilitating and writing curricula for therapeutic groups for both men and women in various contexts.
-(Some of these groups involve meditation and dreamwork, some involve writing, some serve marginalized populations such as those who are incarcerated, those who are homeless, and those who are children of the incarcerated, and some serve those of us who may fall into none of these categories, but who face what Buddhist psychologist Mark Epstein calls ‘the trauma of every day life’!)
+Since 2014 I have been facilitating and writing curricula for therapeutic groups for both men and women.
+Some of these groups involve meditation and dreamwork, some involve writing, some serve marginalized populations such as those who are incarcerated or homeless, and some serve those of us who may fall into none of these categories, but who face what Buddhist psychologist Mark Epstein calls ‘the trauma of every day life’!

 I have been a decades-long student of dreamwork, astrology and psychology, particularly the depth psychology of C.G.
-Jung and his followers.
+Jung and followers.
 I have been studying dreams since I was a pre-teen, and astrology since I was 18, when I was given my first book on AstroPsychology.
 It was a match made in heaven, so to speak!
 I have studied many varieties of astrological theory and incorporate them all into my readings.
+I have participated in dream groups for 25 years, and led them for 5 years.
 Not one to dwell exclusively in the mind, I have paralleled my studies over the years with extensive multi-year creative process work trainings in the realms of painting from the unconscious (The Painting Experience) and movement (Authentic Movement).